NorMenMe/react-quiz/README.md

 ## pseudocode notes

-- issues:

-  depending on isSubmit , it toggles back to 0, back to start counter

 - //next :

-  - css:
-        -  for li: p to span
-              -  include mq ?
-        - submit & next button get a margin top

-  - when multiple correct answers:
-              -  if a wrong one is also clicked, the score shouldn't increase
-              -  if not all the correct are clicked, the score shouldn't increase
+  - read again the project
-  - tree shaking
+  - styles
   - refactor all let auf const

-TODO:

   - refactor ternary Buttons ?

 // Questions Leon :

 - ? to Leon: line 27, for the else returning a "" for saying return nothing, better practice ?
--
 - what is the let/const convention @ Innovation team ?